A breakup is never the end of your identity; it’s only the end of a chapter in your life.

 How do Stoics deal with a breakup?

 The Stoics would stop wishing the breakup hadn’t happened and accept it, letting go of their denial.
-They would quit ruminating why it happened to them, fighting their negative emotions, or trying to reverse it.
+They would quit ruminating on why it happened to them, fighting their negative emotions, or trying to reverse it.
 A seasoned Stoic would move on, turning their thoughts to the happy times and good things that happened while it lasted.

 Do the Stoics believe in loving again after a breakup?

-The Stoics fall in love knowing and remembering that their love can be lost any time, through unfaithfulness, a change of heart over time, or death.
-Keeping these in mind, a Stoic is ready to love again, never losing the tenderness of their feelings or rationality of their thoughts.
+The Stoics fall in love knowing and remembering that their love can be lost at any time, through unfaithfulness, a change of heart over time, or death.
+Keeping these in mind, a Stoic is ready to love again, never losing the tenderness of their feelings or the rationality of their thoughts.

 • • •